 1. Protecting the Rights of Cyclists

-Having represented so many injured cyclists, I understand the trauma, frustration, and fear that are cultivated not only by the crash itself but also by the response of the driver, law enforcement, and the insinuation that we should not be on the road.
-I, too, have had “Get On The Sidewalk” yelled at me many times.
+Having represented so many injured cyclists, we understand the trauma, frustration, and fear that are cultivated not only by the crash itself but also by the response of the driver, law enforcement, and the insinuation that we should not be on the road.
+We, too, have had “Get On The Sidewalk” yelled at us many times.
 It is understandable why Aaron is unintentionally suggesting almost the same thing.

 When the responding police officer mistreats us at the scene of the crash, how can we not feel that it’s us against them; that law enforcement doesn’t equate the value of our rights and lives to that of the driver or the time needed to write a proper and accurate crash report; that police don’t care because they would rather ticket us for not having a bike light after dusk instead of finding fault with a driver that recklessly veered into the bike lane, potentially taking our lives?